-Measurement focus, basis of accounting, and fund financial statement presentation measurement focus and the modified accrual basis of accounting.
+Measurement focus, basis of accounting and fund financial statement presentation

+Governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.

 Revenues are recognized as soon as they are measurable and available.
 Revenues are considered "measurable" if the amount of the transaction can be readily determined.
 Revenues are considered "available" when they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
 For this purpose, the District considers revenues to be available if they are collected within 60 days after year-end.
 Property taxes receivable are measurable but not available and are, therefore, not accrued.
 Categorical program claims and interdistrict billings are measurable and available and are, therefore, accrued.